 Symptoms for children six years old and younger:

-If you have experienced a traumatic event in any of the ways listed above and believe you are suffering from the symptoms of Posttraumatic Stress Disorder then seeking therapy can be extremely beneficial for you.
-Therapists, Counselors, Psychotherapists, and Psychologists at each of our locations offer several different approaches to helping individuals with Posttraumatic Stress Disorder overcome the negative effects that exposure to a traumatic event in some way has effected them.
-Comprehensive cognitive-behavioral intervention is a treatment that has been proven very effective for treating individuals with Posttraumatic Stress Disorder.
+If you have experienced a traumatic event in any of the ways listed above and believe you are suffering from the symptoms of Post traumatic Stress Disorder then seeking therapy can be extremely beneficial for you.
+Therapists, Counselors, Psychotherapists, and Psychologists at each of our locations offer several different approaches to helping individuals with Post traumatic Stress Disorder overcome the negative effects that exposure to a traumatic event in some way has affected them.
+Comprehensive cognitive-behavioral intervention is a treatment that has been proven very effective for treating individuals with Post traumatic Stress Disorder.
 This intervention uses exposure, cognitive restructuring, anxiety management, and other similar techniques to help individuals overcome their symptoms and become resilient.
-The experience of a traumatic event can be life changing and have a magnitude of negative effects on an individual.
+The experience of a traumatic event can be life-changing and have a magnitude of negative effects on an individual.
 While in some instances individuals are able to overcome the effects of the traumatic event on their own, there are many instances where the individual is still living in distress from the event over a month after it has occurred.
 It is important that individuals know they can find the support they need at Sollars and Associates to stop living their life with fear and anxiety related to the event.